SyncfusionExamples/EJ2-Angular-Scheduler-Header-rows-with-resources/README.md

 # Syncfusion Angular 8 Scheduler Header Rows With Resources

-This project that helps you how to header rows feature along with resource.
+This project helps you to add header rows along with resource.

 ![Header Rows with Resources](header-rows-with-resources.png)